ioerror/vula/podman/README.md

 ### `make testnet-clean`

+This will stop and delete the testnet containers for the default distribution (`bullseye`), or another if specified with `dist=`.

+### `make testnet-clean-all`

-This will stop and delete the testnet containers.
+This will stop and delete the testnet containers for all of the configured distributions.
+This is called by `make clean`.

-### `make test-all`
+### `make test-all-separate`

-This will currently run these commands:
+This will currently run these four commands:
 ```
-make dist=hirsute testnet-clean test
+make dist=hirsute test testnet-clean
-make dist=bullseye testnet-clean test
+make dist=bullseye test testnet-clean
-make dist=impish testnet-clean test
+make dist=impish test testnet-clean
+make dist=fedora34 test testnet-clean
 ```
-..which will run the test network with each of the three distributions where tests currently pass. `dist=buster` and `dist=focal` are also supported, but are not currently working.
+..which will run the test network with each of the four distributions where tests currently pass. `dist=buster`, `dist=focal`, and `dist=alpine` are also supported, but are not currently working.

 ### `make systemd-shell`

-This will create a new container which, unlike the test hosts created by the test target, is connected to both the normal `podman` network (online behind NAT) *and* the `vula-net` internal network which test hosts are connected to.
+This will create a new container which, unlike the test hosts created by the test target, is connected to both the normal `podman` network (online behind NAT) *and* to the `vula-net` internal network which test hosts are connected to.
 Shells and tests for different dists can be run concurrently and communicate with eachother; if a clean test network is desired one can run `make clean` or `make testnet-clean` prior to running `make test`.

 This example will create two test containers for each of three dists, and then spawn a shell from which six peers should (eventually) be visible when running